|Elliott Sound Products||Project 135|

 The meter face shown above is based on a unit that Canford Audio in the UK used to sell, but it's now unavailable.
 This appears to be about the only stand-alone analogue phase meter that's ever been sold.
 There are plenty of others, but they are either plugins for digital audio systems or use a LED bar-graph as the display.

 The phase meter described here is quite simple, and uses high gain amplifiers and Schmitt triggers to remove any level dependency.
 The meter responds to phase variations, not amplitude changes.
 This holds good down to an input voltage of below 50mV - approximately -26dBV.
-It is assumed that the meter will be operated from a "line level" signal of at least 1V average level.
+It is assumed that the meter will be operated from a 'line level' signal of at least 1V average level.
 For a mono signal, the meter will read full scale (maximum correlation), and if the two signals are 180° out of phase it reads zero (no correlation).
 Real world stereo audio signals will be somewhere in between.

 The first stage is an amplifier and clipper.
 The input signal is heavily clipped, leaving the transitions from positive to negative (and vice versa of course).
 These transitions contain the data needed to extract the phase information.
 The heavily clipped waveform from each channel is then applied to a Schmitt trigger (the CMOS 4584 hex Schmitt trigger or 4093 quad Schmitt NAND gate are ideal).
 These ensure the transitions are fast and reliable.
+Note that the CMOS ICs require a ±5V supply, so you'll need to add a negative 5V supply to Figure 4.

 The processed signals are then simply added together, and if there is any time difference between the signals the summed output will be less than the maximum.
 The final composite waveform is then rectified.
 If both signals are identical (mono), the result is a full scale reading on the meter (adjusted by VR1).
 If the two channels are in anti-phase (180°), the summed signals cancel, there is no voltage to rectify, and the meter reads zero (-1, uncorrelated).
 In reality, the meter will never read exactly zero because there will be a small amount of offset, and equal and opposite signals will never be perfectly equal and opposite.
 This small offset is most easily removed using the mechanical zero adjustment on the meter movement.